LecSUSOff/glorp/docs/index.md

-Of course.
-Here is the complete documentation in a single `index.md` file, designed for maximum readability and ease of navigation.

-***

 # The Glorp Programming Language Documentation

 Welcome to the official documentation for the Glorp programming language.
 This guide provides a comprehensive overview, from basic syntax to advanced features.